How to Rent provides advice both for those considering renting privately and those who are renting privately.

 If a tenant makes a complaint about their home or their landlord, we will usually inspect the property.
 When doing this, we use the Housing Health & Safety Rating System (HHSRS) to identify what, if any, hazards exist and how serious these hazards are.

 After an inspection, officers will decide on what type of action, if any, is appropriate.
-There are six possible outcomes:
+There are number of possible outcomes:

 No further action – where, following an initial investigation, the complaint cannot be substantiated.